jag-123/BballGamePredictor/README.md

 `pip install happybase`

 ## Running `hbase_predictor.py`
 Before a prediction calculation can be completed, a local instance of HBase must first be populated with game data found in the `2017-18_games.csv`.
 This can be completed by running the `populate_table` function.
-After the data has loaded into HBase, the prediction function, `run_calculator` can be run with the required input variable.
+After the data has loaded into HBase, the prediction function, `run_calculator` can be ran with the required input variable.